Emma Eliza Regan

-Emma Eliza Regan (born 4 December 1992) is an Irish actress who has appeared in Irish feature films The Fading Light (2009), Love Eternal (2013), Darkness on the Edge Of Town (2014), and Penance 2018, and on television in Aisling's Diary (2009), Jack Taylor (2012), and Vikings (2020).
+Emma Eliza Regan (born in 1989) is an Irish actress who has appeared in Irish feature films The Fading Light (2009), Love Eternal (2013), Darkness on the Edge of Town (2014), and Penance 2018, and on television in Aisling's Diary (2009), Jack Taylor (2012), and Vikings (2020).

 Early life and education

 Regan grew up in Moycullen, Connemara, her father an innkeeper of the local pub.
-Regan trained as a classical ballet and contemporary dancer with Alan Foley, artistic director of Cork City Ballet.
+Regan trained in classical ballet and contemporary dance with Alan Foley, artistic director of Cork City Ballet.
 She has studied at Bow Street Academy (formerly The Factory's Actors Studio) in Grand Canal Dock, Dublin, a creative hub where industry leaders mentor future industry leaders, working alongside Lance Daly, Shimmy Marcus, John Carney and Jim Sheridan.

 Theatre

 Regan performed her stage debut at The Abbey Theatre as Mollser in a Wayne Jordon production of The Plough and the Stars in 2010.